7 Up Pound Cake is the best cake I’ve eaten in ages. This is a cake you’re going to want to try.

 It looks so perfect, doesn’t it?
 I was so afraid to use this new pan for this cake.
 I thought FOR SURE it would stick to the little nooks and crannies everywhere.
 It didn’t!

 I wish you were here so I could give you a slice and stop eating it myself.
-I sliced it up, slipped the slices into zip baggies and put them all in the freezer.
-I thought they’d be SAFE there… but they’re not.
-Turns out this cake is good enough to eat frozen too 🙂
+This cake was sliced up, and I slipped the slices into zip baggies and put them all in the freezer.
+I thought they’d be SAFE in there… but they’re not.
+Turns out this cake is good enough to eat frozen too!!

 - 3 cups granulated white sugar